top of page

 You bought a set of speakers from a store recently and discovered that they were not working properly.

-Write a letter to the store
+Write a letter to the store manager

 The type of language you use, depends on whether the letter is formal or informal.
 Some differences between formal and informal language....